This guide can be used for just about any vintage internal combustion engine.

 Think about it a second.
 What are the chances that the carb has all of a sudden become misadjusted?
 All those little spring-loaded adjusting screws just started re-adjusting themselves, right?
 We often use those adjustments to make our engine run better, because it is easier to turn an adjusting screw than anything else.
 These adjustments can compensate for and mask other problems, but when we are eventually forced to find and fix the real problem, we will now have to readjust the carb.
 This is at least twice as much work as staying on top of the regular maintenance.
 Always start by looking for and fixing the most likely problems like fuel supply, clogged filters, corroded connections, burnt points, fouled plugs, etc.

 If you smell gas, and it won't fire, remove the spark plugs, and replace with a fresh set.
 If they are fairly new, and just wet, you can dry them with a propane torch.
 Just cook off the moisture, and check the gap, we are not trying to melt them down.
+Are these Autolite 437 plugs?
+Most owners of these tractors are using Autolite 437 plugs.
+They run a little hotter and stay cleaner than the originally recommended Champion H-10 plugs.
+I have been using the Autolight 437 plugs and have almost never had to remove and dry them off to get my tractor started, even when flooded.

 Try stepping on the clutch, even with the transmission in neutral, stepping on the clutch removes a lot of rotating parts, so the engine should turn over a little easier.